Ketogenic diets are the most Googled diet of 2020, with over 25 million searches this year. So should you consider going keto?

-If you are relatively young, fit and healthy and looking to try a ketogenic diet to optimise your health or lose a little weight, you’ll likely be fine to give it a try and see if it suits you.
+If you are fit, healthy and looking to try a ketogenic diet to optimise your health or lose a little weight, you’ll likely be fine to give it a try and see if it suits you.

-However, ideally I would recommend that you seek advice from a qualified professional who can ensure it’s the right approach for you.
+However, ideally I would recommend that you seek advice from a qualified nutrition expert who can ensure it’s the right approach for you.
 As with most diets, it’s important to tailor a ketogenic diets to your own individual needs.

-At my clinic, I offer a ketogenic diet called Proteifine.
+At my clinic, we offer a ketogenic diet called the Proteifine Diet.
 Proteifine is only available through doctors and nutritionists to ensure that it is followed safely and effectively.

 Keto diets are effective, but they require commitment.
 That said, it’s easier to be committed to a diet that’s effective!
 They can improve aspects of health and won’t leave you feeling hungry or tired.
 Before embarking on a ketogenic diet it’s important to make sure that it’s the right approach for you.

-If you would like to talk about which dietary strategy is best suited to your needs I offer a complimentary fifteen minute phone call to.
+If you would like to talk about which dietary strategy is best suited to your needs, we offer a complimentary 25 minute phone call to discuss your health challenges and support you in identifying a solution.
 To arrange this please don’t hesitate to contact us.
-I consult clients at my clinic as well as via Skype or over the phone if you do not live locally.